JennEYoon/datasciY/tasks-website.md

 #### Date: July 21, 2019 5:42 AM EST

- - Create a local repo for datasciY.com development - done.
+ * Create a local repo for datasciY.com development - done.
- - Upload current changes to Github  -- done.
- - Practice using Git commands: git push, stage, commit, pull, rebase - done.
- - Practice using Ubuntu Bash, WSL -- done.
- - IPython Cookbook has Bash tools section -- not needed.
- - Use VS Code to manage git  - maybe?
    /-----------
- - Do IPython Cookbook ML chapter all.
+ * Do IPython Cookbook ML chapter all. - 11/8/2019 update.
- - Review Chris's blog, like code format.
+ * Finish Titanic notebook, do logistic regression. - 11/8/2019 update.
+   - Find some way to personalize the project.
+   - Extend it with other dataset, other boat drowning accidents in modern times?

 #### Articles - July 21, 2019